geudde/attic-chest/pages/02.season-1/05.meeting-05/33.eliza/docs.md

 With thee I’ll smile, with Thee I’ll pine,
 In joy or grief thy Valentine.

-The kindest Turtles of the grove
+The kindest turtles of the grove
 Nor do, nor can more truly love,
 E’en while their glowing beaks they join,
 Than my Eliza’s Valentine:

 For blended in my constant heart,
-Friendship, & Love devoid of art,
+Friendship, & love devoid of art,
 In cordial unison combine
 To make me a true Valentine.